You can talk about your emotions with practice, even if it feels uncomfortable at first.

 - You feel close and connected to people you care about.

 - You’re doing something that triggers sensory pleasure.

 - You feel relaxed and at peace.

 Some words you can use to describe different kinds of enjoyment include:

-If enjoyment and its related feelings feel elusive, try to take a look at other emotions or feelings are getting in the way, such as:
+If enjoyment and its related feelings seem out of reach, try to take a look at how other emotions or feelings may be getting in the way, such as:

 Everyone feels sad from time to time.
 This emotion might relate to a specific event, such as a loss or rejection.
 But in other cases, you might have no idea why you feel sad.

 When you’re sad, you might describe yourself as feeling: